For you to enjoy the dance, others must enjoy to dance with you!

 Instead I believe that the posture, that likely is not perfect in clockwise dancing, has more expressed drawbacks in the counter-clockwise dancing.

-For this reason I feel it is recommendable to train snoa counter-clockwise.
+For this reason I feel it is recommendable to practise snoa counter-clockwise.
 Start with doing this just a few turns, and then successively increase the number of turns between the walking steps.

 Experiment with changing the posture, and concentrate all the time on relaxing as much as possible in the turns.
 If it does not feel good, it might be that the clockwise dancing has the same imperfections, although less expressed?